gelipundio/algorithm-exercise-03/README.md

   find([34, 23, 5, 342, 3, 12, 45], 10) // false
 ```

 Hints:
+1. do you know the importance to sort data?
-1. do you know bubble sort?
+2. do you know bubble sort?
-2. do you know binay search?
+3. do you know binary search?